 Cloud CDN forwards your origin server's response to the

 client.
-You control expiration times by using the Cache-Control and Expires
+You control expiration times by using the

 On a cache miss, Cloud CDN initiates cache fill requests for a set of byte ranges that overlap the client request.
 If some ranges of the content requested by the client are present in the cache, Cloud CDN serves whatever it can from the cache and sends byte range requests for only the missing ranges to your origin server.

 Each byte range request initiated by Cloud CDN specifies a range that begins at an offset that's a multiple of 2,097,136 bytes.
 With the possible exception of the final range, each range is also 2,097,136 bytes.
 If the content isn't a multiple of that size, the final range is smaller.
 The size and offsets used in byte range requests might change in the future.